-Joint Core Strategy policy 4 sets out the requirement for the need for an additional 15 permanent residential pitches in Norwich between 2006 and 2011, with provision beyond that date being based on local evidence of need.
+134. Joint Core Strategy policy 4 sets out the requirement for the need for an additional 15 permanent residential pitches in Norwich between 2006 and 2011, with provision beyond that date being based on local evidence of need.

-Currently the Council provides a site at Swanton Road for Gypsies and Travellers, while a site at Hooper Lane is owned by the Showman's Guild.
+- Currently the Council provides a site at Swanton Road for 135.
+Gypsies and Travellers, while a site at Hooper Lane is owned by the Showman's Guild.
 These two sites have met the needs of the two groups of travelling people in the past; however as identified in the Joint Core Strategy there is a requirement to identify new sites for the future.
 No sites were put forward as part of the Site Allocations Development Plan Document.
 The purpose of this policy is to set out positive criteria for assessing any future planning application.
-In accordance with policy DM6 of this plan, development of accommodation for gypsies and travellers will not be acceptable within nationally protected Sites of Special Scientific Interest, regional and local sites and green infrastructure protection areas.
-In accordance with policy DM16 of this plan, sites will not be acceptable on defined employment areas.
+In accordance with policy DM6 and DM8 of this plan, development of accommodation for gypsies and travellers will not be acceptable within nationally protected Sites of Special Scientific Interest, regional and local sites, the Yare Valley Character Area and areas of open space as defined on the proposals map.
+In accordance with policy DM16 of this plan, sites will not be acceptable on defined employment areas. - 136.
 All planning applications for Gypsy and Traveller sites should demonstrate how the proposal will meet current national standards for site design and management, and should contain full details of screening, landscaping, security, mitigation of any other significant impacts, and arrangements for management of the site.